 This is a series of five program topics.
+It can be presented to schools, clubs, or scout groups.
 We typically schedule one session per week for five weeks.
 Upon completion of the programs, each student receives an official Jr. Ranger certificate.

 The following topics are covered: